varksh05/Polled_System/README.md

 # Polled_System
-API Poller system than will asynchronously poll data from the 2 APIs every 5 seconds.
+API Poller system that will asynchronously poll data from the 2 APIs every 5 seconds.